 Have you ever wondered how people travel the world for free with ‘points?’
 They do it by carefully choosing the best travel credit card that lets their everyday purchases count towards travel rewards!

-There are A LOT of credit cards that offer some pretty awesome perks, so choosing one can be overwhelming.
-And that’s where I come in!
-So here are some of my favorite travel rewards credit cards and their benefits!
+A LOT of credit cards offer some pretty awesome perks, so choosing one can be overwhelming.
+That’s where I come in!
+Here are some of my favorite travel rewards credit cards and their benefits.

 For me, the best part about this travel reward credit card is that it has NO foreign transaction fees.
 It also lets you earn points on hotel stays, car rentals, and cruises in addition to flights.
 You also earn miles from ANY purchase, and there’s no limit on how many miles you can accumulate in a year.